Hotell/blogposts/2018-10/ten-ts-pro-tips-with-react/blogpost.md

 **Why:**

-`children` prop is annotated as optional within both Component and Functional Component in `react.d.ts` which just mirrors the implementation how React handles children.
+- `children` prop is annotated as optional within both Component and Functional Component in `react.d.ts` which just mirrors the implementation how React handles children.
   While that's ok and everything, I prefer to be explicit with component API.

-For those reasons, if you plan to use children for content projection, make sure to explicit annotate it with type of your choosing and in opposite if your component doesn't use it, prevent it's usage with `never`.
+- if you plan to use `children` for content projection, make sure to explicit annotate it with type of your choosing and in opposite, if your component doesn't use it, prevent it's usage with `never` type.

 ### Children type constraint

+> Hey, mister Skateboarder !
+I have a question ✋:

-You may ask, What types are supported for `children` ?
-Can I constraint children to be only a particular type of Component ( like is possible with Flow ) ? like `Tab` within `Tabs` ?
-Unfortunately not, as TypeScript isn't able to "parse" the JSX tree and get proper return object, only following types are "allowed":
+What types can be used for `children` annotation in TypeScript ?
+I mean, can I constraint children to be only a particular type of Component ([like is possible with Flow](https://flow.org/en/docs/react/children/#toc-only-allowing-a-specific-element-type-as-children)) ?
+Something like `Tab` within `Tabs` `children: Tab[]` ?

-- `ReactNode`
+Unfortunately not 🙃, as TypeScript isn't able to "parse" output of `JSX.factory` 👉 `React.createElement` which returns `JSX.Element` from global namespace, which `extends React.ReactElement<any>` so what compiler gets is an object type, with type checking turned off (WARNING:every time you `any` a kitten dies 🙀😅)

+Or as stated in TypeScript docs:

+> _"By default the result of a JSX expression is typed as `any`.
+You can customize the type by specifying the JSX.Element interface.
+However, it is not possible to retrieve type information about the element, attributes or children of the JSX from this interface. **It is a black box** ⬛️ 📦."_

+> NOTE: TS 2.8 introduced [locally scoped JSX namespaces](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-2-8.html#locally-scoped-jsx-namespaces), which may help to resolve this feature in the future.
+Watch this space!

+We can use following types for annotating `children``:

-- `ReactChild`
+- `ReactNode` | `ReactChild` | `ReactElement`
+- `Array<ReactNode>` | `Array<ReactChild>` | `Array<ReactElement>`
 - `object` | `{[key:string]:unknown}` | `MyModel`
 - `Array<T>`
 - primitives `string` | `number` | `boolean`
-- `never`
+- `never` | `null` | `undefined` ( null and undefined doesn't make much sense though )

 ## 9. Use type inference for defining Component State or DefaultProps